matplotlib/matplotlib/doc/users/event_handling.rst

 Event handling and picking
 **************************

-matplotlib works with 5 user interface toolkits (wxpython, tkinter, qt, gtk and fltk) and in order to support features like interactive panning and zooming of figures, it is helpful to the developers to have an API for interacting with the figure via key presses and mouse movements that is "GUI neutral" so we don't have to repeat a lot of
+matplotlib works with 6 user interface toolkits (wxpython, tkinter, qt, gtk, fltk abd macosx) and in order to support features like interactive panning and zooming of figures, it is helpful to the developers to have an API for interacting with the figure via key presses and mouse movements that is "GUI neutral" so we don't have to repeat a lot of